Aug 21, 2015

 A core feature of Taxamo is that we manage global tax rates and automatically update the system as rates change.

-This allows our merchants to rest assured that the correct rate of tax will be applied to their digital sales based on product type and customer location.
+This allows our businesses to rest assured that the correct rate of tax will be applied to their digital sales based on product type and customer location.

 6. Validating B2B transactions

-Recognising that merchants rarely sell exclusively B2C, validating and supporting B2B transactions is a key feature of the Taxamo solution.
+Recognising that businesses rarely sell exclusively B2C, validating and supporting B2B transactions is a key feature of the Taxamo solution.